Monday, July 24, 2017

 Yep, lots of clowns in this one.
 None are especially creepy, but few are happy-faced.
 (Need I have bothered to mention that the book is liberally scribbled-at?
 God, kids wreck everything!)

 I didn't even know J.K.
-Simmons was working in '64, but I love how he brings that faint air of menace to his role of "Monkey Conductor."
+Simmons was performing in '64, but there he is!
+I love how he brings that faint air of menace to his role of "Monkey Conductor."

 A good coloring book artist can convey so much in even the crudest of drawings, as evinced by the dismay in this little guy's face.
 I'm not sure why there's a hose running up his ass and out his mouth, but it's an intriguingly surreal detail of an already perplexing scene.